 From my own experience and my conversations with others, I see at least five areas where I believe the institutional church has gotten off message to varying degrees, opening the door to a structure within the church that is crippling it and causing disillusionment in those that have left.
 I’m writing this series in the following order:

-- Rethinking the Institutional Church, Part 1: What is a Pastor? (this post)
+- Rethinking Church, Part 1: What is a Pastor?
+(This Post)

-- Rethinking the Institutional Church, Part 2: Pastors, Titles, Authority, Calling
+- Rethinking Church, Part 2: Pastors, Titles, Authority, Calling

-- Rethinking the Institutional Church, Part 3: Rethinking the Clergy-Laity Distinction
+- Rethinking Church, Part 3: The Clergy/Laity Fallacy

-- Rethinking the Institutional Church, Part 4: Community and Accountability
+- Rethinking Church, Part 4: Community and Accountability

-- Rethinking the Institutional Church, Part 5: Formal Church Membership
+- Rethinking Church, Part 5: Formal Church Membership

 I strongly urge you to read these in the order written, as each one builds on the previous.

 Not surprisingly, the New Testament talks about pastors.
 In Ephesians 4:11, Paul reminds us of the gifts God has given to his church for the specific purpose of building itself up in love.
 He says,

 And he gave the apostles, the prophets, the evangelists, the shepherds and teachers, (Ephesians 4:11)